This grant opportunity is open to all full-time faculty.

-Curriculum Related Activities Grants--General Information
+Curriculum Related Activities Grants--Post-Award Information

 The amount of the award was specified in the letter you received from the Associate Vice President for Assessment, Planning and Academic Programs.
 Please exercise care in planning your project to ensure that you do not exceed this amount.

 The grant money must be used during the summer.
 Awarded funds are intended to support projects more than act as "accounts" for project directors.

 A Banner organization will be set up for each grant awarded in the name of the recipient.
 When a joint proposal has been funded, one faculty member will be identified for administrative purposes.
 The University will administer the expenses for your project through the procedures described below.
 Please note that all expenses must be included in your budget.